Which of the following functional groups is not typically found i... | Channels for Pearson+

 1

-Understand the context: Betaproteobacteria are a class of bacteria that can have various functional groups in their biomolecules.
-Functional groups are specific groups of atoms within molecules that have characteristic properties.

-Identify the functional groups listed: Carboxyl group, Sulfhydryl group, Amino group, and Hydroxyl group.
-Each of these groups has distinct chemical properties and roles in biological molecules.
+Identify the functional groups listed in the problem: phosphate group, carboxyl group, hydroxyl group, and alkyl group.

+Understand the properties of each functional group: Phosphate, carboxyl, and hydroxyl groups are polar and can form hydrogen bonds with water, enhancing solubility.

+Recognize that the alkyl group is nonpolar, consisting of carbon and hydrogen atoms, which do not interact favorably with water.

 Watch next